avigad/mathematics_in_lean_source/source/basics.rst

-If you have taken a course in linear algebra, you will recognize that, for every :math:`n`, the :math:`n` by :math:`n` matrices of real numbers form a ring in which commutativity fails.
+If you have taken a course in linear algebra, you will recognize that, for every :math:`n`, the :math:`n` by :math:`n` matrices of real numbers form a ring in which commutativity usually fails.
 If we declare ``R`` to be a *commutative* ring, in fact, all the theorems in the last section continue to hold when we replace ``ℝ`` by ``R``.